PUTTING YOU ON THE STRAIGHT & NARROW

 Proper Alignment Prevents Wear on Truck Axles and Tires

 A broken truck axle can’t always be avoided, but by regularly checking your rig’s alignment you can help prevent issues that may lead to broken axle repair.
 And since bad alignment also causes premature wear on tires, proper alignment can help prevent blowouts and other dangerous issues on the road.

 Have your alignment checked by a truck repair shop or do it yourself using a simple tape measure and a straightedge.
 To do a quick check, hold the straightedge against the two tires on one side of your axle.
 If both tires do not evenly touch the straightedge or there are gaps larger than 1/8”, it could indicate a bent truck axle.
 At this point you need to get your rig to a heavy duty truck axle repair shop as soon as possible for proper diagnosis and service.

-Some other signs of bad truck or trailer alignment can include:
+What are some other signs of bad truck or trailer alignment?:

 - Experiencing fuel economy that is lower than normal

 - Feeling vibrations through the seat or steering wheel that are heavier than normal